Ylefol/TimeSeriesAnalysis/README.md

 ## Publication

-An manuscript detailing the TimeSeriesAnalysis pipeline has been submitted for publication.
-Both the ReadMe and the website will be updated when the manuscript is publicly available.
+A manuscript detailing the TimeSeriesAnalysis pipeline has been acepted for publication with NAR genomics and bioinformatics.
+The version/DOI of this pipeline used within the manuscript is 10.5281/zenodo.7616032.
+A link to the manuscript will be provided upon publication.

 ## Additional information